tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

    requesting the input of the band edge energies and effective DOS masses or effective DOS

  ``kp``
-   a model based on bulk :math:`k\cdot p` including strain corrections
+   the default  model, based on bulk :math:`k\cdot p` including strain corrections

-Whereas the :math:`k\cdot p` based model takes all model parameters from the materials database, parameters can be provided in the input file for the simple model in the following ways.
+Whereas the :math:`k\cdot p` based model takes all model parameters from the materials database, in  the  case of the ``simple``  model parameters can be provided in the input file  in the following ways.
+Parameters  which  are  not  explicitly defined are  assigned  the  database values.
 If the ``band_properties`` block is used, then one can provide the following options:

   ``Ec`` *or* ``band_gap``